 The stem-tip bud of a Leucospermum cordifolium flowerhead at this stage looks like a woolly knob, the details of the emerging individual flowers that comprise it arranged according to numbers in a Fibonacci series.

-Snowy at its tip, this bud is already pretty although not as much noticed by either human flower lovers or the plethora of prospective nectar users.
+Snowy at its tip, this bud is already eye-catching although still ignored by the plethora of prospective nectar users.

-At the angular leaf tips several glossy red apical teeth are spaced like beads along the whitish upper margins.
-Faint hairiness of a velvety nature as well as pale leaf midribs and lateral veining are visible upon the leaf surfaces.
-The leaves, roughly oval but variable in shape, are sessile.
-A leaf may be anything from from 2 cm to 8 cm in length (Matthews and Carter, 1993; Manning 2007).
+At the angular leaf tips several glossy red teeth are spaced like beads along the whitish upper margins.
+Faint hairiness with a velvety texture is present next to the pale leaf midribs and some lateral venation on the blades.